 Two more lessons to live by when perusing any site or profile: Go with your gut.
 Have an open mind.

 [Editor's note: An earlier version of this post was published in August 2018.
-We are presenting it again here as part of our winter Best of Brick week.]
+We have updated it with new information for June 2019.]

 Need help finding a rental that allows temporary walls—or a landlord who will accept multiple guarantors?
 The rental experts at Triplemint, a Brick Underground partner, know exactly where to look.
 If you sign up here, you can also take advantage of Triplemint's corporate relocation rate—where you'll pay a broker's fee of 10 percent of a year's rent instead of the usual 12 to 15 percent on open listings.
 Bonus: The agents at Triplemint are a delight to deal with.

-11. Room Zoom
+9. Room Zoom

-Room Zoom started the same way most good ideas start: Its founder, ElienBlue Becque, was sick of sifting through the dumping ground of Craigslist every time she needed to fill a room in her affordable Williamsburg apartment, which yielded hundreds of emails from people.
+Brooklyn-based Room Zoom started the same way most good ideas start: Its founder, ElienBlue Becque, was sick of sifting through the dumping ground of Craigslist every time she needed to fill a room in her affordable Williamsburg apartment, which yielded hundreds of emails from people.
 Room Zoom asks you first to create an account, then fill out a questionnaire that addresses roommate expectations, like level of cleanliness and capacity for social gatherings.